-Keep your dog occupied with a Kong stuffed with treats and canned dog food, a chew toy, or a food dispensing or puzzle toy.
+Keep your dog occupied with a Kong toy or Toppl toy stuffed with treats and canned dog food, a licky mat, chew toy, food dispensing toy, or puzzle toy.
 Get Kong stuffing tips and check out our favorite toys.
-Run a fan or white noise machine to shield your dog from external sounds.
-Play quiet music or check out the music from Through a Dog’s Ear that is designed specifically to help dogs feel calm and relaxed.

 Medication can be very helpful, and should be considered if your dog is highly fearful or phobic about storms or noises.
 Your vet will be happy to talk with you about medication options.
 Consider doing a trial dose or two to assess how your dog responds to a particular medication.

 - Sileo (dexmedetomidine) blocks the release of norepinephrine, a chemical in the brain that is involved with the development of fear and anxiety.
 Sileo is FDA approved for treating noise aversion in dogs.
 It is a fast-acting medication that is given on an as-needed basis.

 - Xanax (alprazolam) and Valium (diazepam) are anti-anxiety medications that commonly prescribed for storm phobia.
 These are fast-acting medications that can be given on an as-needed basis.
 Some dogs can have a paradoxical reaction to Xanax and become more agitated, so consider a trial dose to assess your dog’s response.

 - Clonidine is a human blood pressure medication that acts in the central nervous system to inhibit the release of norepinephrine and may be useful in treating storm phobia.